Video-Nomad/gs-curvetools-docs/docs/source/scale-factor-and-precision.rst

 Precision Scale is also used when normalizing the existing object during some operations like Add Card, Add Tube and Fill.

-Precision Scale value of 0.05 is recommended as it provides with sufficient precision and does not affect viewport performance too much.
+Precision Scale value of 0.05 is recommended as it provides sufficient precision and does not affect viewport performance too much.

 .. _normalize-scale-factor-and-precision-scale: